Products of extended binomial coefficients and their partial factorizations: Concluding remarks

 \section{Concluding remarks}

-Viewing the general definition of generalized binomial products \eqref{eqn:oHn0} as a kind of integration operation (over $b \ge2$) the smoothing aspect of the integration operation is evident in the existence of unconditional estimates giving a power-savings remainder term; the Riemann hypothesis is not needed.
+\begin{enumerate} \item[(1)] One may view the general definition of generalized binomial products \eqref{eqn:oHn0} as a kind of discrete (multiplicative) ``integration" operation; after taking logarithms, we sum over terms indexed by $b \ge2$.
+The smoothing aspect of this operation is evident in the remainder term estimate: there are of unconditional estimates giving a power-savings remainder term; the Riemann hypothesis is not needed.
+We do not know of an analogous notion of multiplicative ``differencing" that recovers the sequence $\G_n$ from the sequence $\oH_n$.
+One may need to know many quantities beyond the sequence $\oH_n$ to obtain a differencing-type reconstruction of the sequence $\G_n$. \item[(2)] It may be possible to iterate the process of defining generalized binomial coefficients by first completely factorizing $\oH_n$ into its prime factorization:

-A large class of limit functions may occur in problems of this sort, generalizing the limit function $f_{G}(\alpha)$ in \cite{DL:20} given by \eqref{eqn:fG-asymp}.
+The resulting quantities $\ord_p(\oH_n)$ may have (more complicated) interpretations in terms of radix expansions.
+If so, we may hope to define by analogy another product that computes the analogous statistics for all bases $b$ on the right side of \eqref{eqn:oH-gen}. \item[(3)] (Limit scaling functions) A large class of limit scaling functions may occur in problems of this sort, generalizing the limit function $f_{G}(\alpha)$ in \cite{DL:22}, which equals $f_{\oH}(\alpha)$.
 This paper exhibited a new limit scaling functions $g_{\oH}(\alpha)$.
-It may be of interest to determine the class of of such scaling functions obtained by iterated integral constructions of this kind.

-This definition \eqref{eqn:oHn0} did not provide any hint whether the product possesses a sub-factorization into analogues of binomial coefficients.
-Two of the authors will show elsewhere \cite{LY:22} that the sequence $\oH_n$ can alternatively be defined as a product of generalized binomial coefficients ${{n}\choose{k}}_{\NN}$ which are integers, which themselves can be written in terms of generalized factorials of a new kind
+It may be of interest to determine and characterize the class of of such scaling functions obtainable by iterated integral constructions of this kind. \item[(4)] It is an interesting question to heuristically account for the appearance and form of the secondary limit scaling function $g_{\oH}( \alpha)$.
+We do not treat this question here, but think the form of this function encodes information on the distribution on the spacing of gaps between primes. \item[(5)] We consider the problem of recovering $G(n,x)$ from $\oH(n,x)$, allowing $x$ to vary.
+The values $\oH(n, x)$ for $1 \le x \le n$ contain full information about the partial binomial products $G(n,x)$ (which form a subset of terms of the product).
+We have $\frac{ \oH(n, b)}{\oH(n, b-1)} = b^{\Gnu(n,b)}$, and since $G(n,x)= \prod_{p \le x} p^{\Gnu(n,p)}$, we have